 Total wave and overflow overtopping for each storm was computed.
-Overtopping hazard curves for each life cycle were computed, and average and standard deviation computed across all life cycles.
-In general, the total overtopping at 2% and 4% AEP is governed by TC that inundate the dune.
-The total overtopping at the 2% AEP is approximately 105 ft3/ft.
-Interestingly, a counterintuitive outcome was that the dual dune configurations on both Bolivar Peninsula and Galveston Island had higher overtopping than the single dune because the dual dune is not rebuilt as often, so the average dune elevation is lower.
+Probability distributions for each life cycle were computed and then an average and 90% confidence limit were computed across all life cycles.
+These statistics correspond to overtopping criteria used for levees.
+In general, the total overtopping at 1% AEP is governed by TC that inundate the dune.
+The total overtopping at the 1% AEP is roughly 106 ft3/ft.
+Interestingly, a counter-intuitive outcome was that the dual dune configurations on both Bolivar Peninsula and Galveston Island had higher overtopping than the single dune because the dual dune is not rebuilt as often so the average dune elevation is lower.
 A potential mitigation of this issue is to stretch out the major rehabilitation rebuilds and add periodic minor maintenance to maintain the height of the dune.
 These sediment management decisions require economic optimization that could be done with iterative application of the StormSim morphology model described herein.